Hockliffe: Hockliffe Radio Station

 During the Second World War a Czechoslovak military intelligence wireless transmission station was situated just outside Hockliffe.
 The station was constructed by the Special Operations Executive in 1942 exclusively for Czech intelligence services.
 The station was used to contact Czech embassies in such countries as Portugal, Sweden, Switzerland and Turkey.
 Eleven men operated the station until June 1945, when they were able to return to their country.

+Education

+The education authority, for the Leighton Buzzard area, since September 2019, calculates distances from each residence to the nearest lower school (in most circumstances) and uses that to determine priority admissions; the education authority uses computer systems to do this.
+Designated catchment zones are, as of 2024, no longer used for lower schools in the Leighton Buzzard area.
+Hockliffe is among the areas under this admissions regime.

 Notable people

 During the 18th century Dr. William Dodd became rector of Hockliffe; he was later convicted of forgery and hanged at Tyburn.

 Hockliffe is the birthplace of Arthur Henry Neumann (1850–1907), a British explorer, hunter, soldier and travel writer, famous for his exploits in Equatorial East Africa at the end of the 19th century.
-In 1898, he published Elephant Hunting In East Equatorial Africa that contained descriptions of his childhood in Hockliffe.
+In 1898, he published Elephant Hunting in East Equatorial Africa that contained descriptions of his childhood in Hockliffe.

+Hockliffe was the birthplace of John Atcheler (1791–1867), who described himself as Horse Slaughterer to Queen Victoria.